HOW TO USE GOPRO AS A WEBCAM: Now with updated WINDOWS support

-These days, everyone has different video conferencing needs.
-Now that HERO9 Black works as a high-definition webcam with a front-facing display screen, users can easily frame up and share wide-angle perspectives that better demonstrate their craft—from homeschooling and art teachers to chefs and aspiring chefs to fitness instructors—to their viewers.
+First and foremost, now that HERO9 Black works as a high-definition webcam with a front-facing display screen, users can easily frame up and share wide-angle perspectives that better demonstrate their craft—from homeschooling and art teachers to chefs and aspiring chefs to fitness instructors—to their viewers.

-And, those simply looking for a high-performance webcam will appreciate GoPro's ability to capture themselves and their environment in a more flattering manner than traditional webcams allow.
+Those simply looking for a high-performance webcam will appreciate GoPro's ability to capture themselves and their environment in a more flattering manner than traditional webcams allow.

 Currently, GoPro Webcam mode is supported on:

 Click here for an in-depth guide, or read on for a quick rundown of what to expect as you set up the GoPro Webcam on HERO9 Black and HERO8 Black: